Narrogin

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narrogin has two operational public transport stops, both serving a mix of bus routes.
-These stops are served by three different routes in total, offering eleven weekly passenger trips combined.
-Transport accessibility is considered limited, with residents generally residing 1019 meters away from the nearest stop.
+Narrogin has two active public transport stops operating, both serving a mix of bus routes.
+These stops are served by three individual routes in total, offering eleven weekly passenger trips combined.
+The accessibility of these transport services is limited, with residents typically living 1019 meters away from the nearest stop.

-The service frequency averages one trip per day across all routes, resulting in approximately five weekly trips per individual stop.
+On average, each route provides one trip per day, resulting in approximately five weekly trips per stop.

 Frequently Asked Questions - Transport